Webster County, Georgia: Education

 Webster County School District operates public schools.

 Politics

+As of the 2020s, Webster County is a Republican stronghold, voting 59% for Donald Trump in 2024.
 Webster County was reliably Democratic throughout the 20th century.
 However, the margins tightened in the 2000 election and in 2004, Democrat John Kerry only won this county very narrowly as George Bush won Georgia's electoral votes easily.
 Webster County is the only county in Georgia that flipped to John McCain's column in 2008 after voting for Kerry in 2004.